|

 Vince.
 “I want to change all that.
 First, we have to rebuild

+the trust.”
 What Vince misses, being the grandson of a sheriff, is

 that trust here equals gullibility: citizens in Fleming’s